lgalke/vec4ir/README.md

 ```

 In addition, we provide a helper script to setup a new virtual environment.
 It
-can be invoked `setup.sh <venv-name>` to setup a new virtual environment in the
+can be invoked `requirements.sh` to setup a new virtual environment `venv` in
-current working directory.
+the current working directory.
 The newly created virtual environment has to be
 activated via `source <venv-name>` before performing the actual installation
 steps as described above.